comsave/docker-gen/README.md

 [![Build Status](https://travis-ci.org/jwilder/docker-gen.svg?branch=master)](https://travis-ci.org/jwilder/docker-gen)
 ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)

 ***This version has been modified to listen to swarm events instead of container events.
-To listen to swarm events it must run on a manager node***
+To listen to swarm events it must run on a manager node.
+If your container exposes multiple ports the lowest port number will be used in the nginx upstream.***

 # Swarm mode requirements